10 Steps To Choosing the Best New Bank Option for You and Your Money

 The first step is to start compiling a list of possible banks.
 You can start by looking into banks in your area.
 Smaller banks in your area often provide more personalized customer service than you can find with larger banks.
 And local banks are not the only option for banking in your area.

 It makes sense to start locally, but there are many banks with a regional or even national presence.
 There are a large number of these banks, so it can seem overwhelming to start researching them on your own.
-Thankfully, there are lists that can help, such as the GOBankingRates list of the best banks 2021.
+Thankfully, there are lists that can help, such as the GOBankingRates list of the Best Banks of 2023.

 2. Read Reviews and Ask Family and Friends